Egeria (mythology)

 Egeria ([eːˈgɛria], Ἠγερία) was a nymph attributed a legendary role in the early history of Rome as a divine consort and counselor of Numa Pompilius, the second king of Rome, to whom she imparted laws and rituals pertaining to ancient Roman religion.
 Her name is used as an eponym for a female advisor or counselor.

 Origin and etymology

 Egeria may predate Roman myth: she could have been of Italic origin in the sacred forest of Aricia in Latium, her immemorial site, which was equally the grove of Diana Nemorensis ("Diana of Nemi").
 At Aricia there was also a Manius Egerius, a male counterpart of Egeria.

 The name Egeria has been diversely interpreted.
 Georges Dumézil proposed it came from ē-gerere ("bear out"), suggesting an origin from her childbirth role.
 It may mean "of the black poplar" (Greek αἴγειρος, aigeiros).
-Her role as prophetess and author of "sacred books" would compare her to the Etruscan figure of Vegoia (alleged author among other things of "Libri Fulgurales", which give keys to interpreting the meaning of lightning strikes, seen as ominous messages from a variety of deities).
+Her role as prophetess and author of "sacred books" is similar to the Etruscan Vegoia, to whom were attributed various books of prophecy, including the "Libri Fulgurales", which were used to interpret the will of the gods through lightning strikes.